Sweden offers Ukraine $100 million bilateral loan

 Sweden is hopeful the loan can be paid at the beginning of 2016.

-The Swedish government has also renewed a previous agreement with Ukraine to give 220 million Swedish crowns ($26 million) per year to 2020 in aid.
+The Swedish government has also renewed a previous agreement with Ukraine to give 220 million Swedish crowns (17.3 million pounds) per year to 2020 in aid.

 Sweden has previously offered similar loans to Ireland Iceland and Latvia.